priyanka2710singh/Linux/Linux Commands List/Linux Interview Preparation/System Information.md

 ### 23. `w`

 **Description:**
-Shows: Who is logged in and what they are doing.
+Who is logged in and what they are doing.

 ---